The Monster of Florence Book Cover

 *”A man who has not been in Italy, is always conscious of an inferiority, from his not having seen what it is expected a man should see.”
 Samuel Johnson.

-On this visit to Florence, perhaps you would be more comfortable if I were talking about Brunelleschi’s Dome by Ross King, or The Stones of Florence by Mary McCarthy, but when I first read an excerpt from The Monster of Florence in Atlantic Magazine, I found it fascinating.
+On this visit to Florence, perhaps you would be more comfortable if I were talking about Brunelleschi’s Dome: How a Renaissance Genius Reinvented Architecture by Ross King, or The Stones of Florence by Mary McCarthy, but when I first read an excerpt from The Monster of Florence in Atlantic Magazine, I found it fascinating.

 If you are not aware of his story, Douglas Preston moved with his family to live the idyllic life that I myself imagined when I spent three short days in Florence.
 ‘Ahh, to go back and sink into the city for several months,’ I thought.
 ‘Nothing but sidewalk cafes, museums, great art, beautiful country surrounding the city, wonderful food and wine and the best shopping in the world.’